turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 <%= simple_form_for @rating, url: product_ratings_path(@rating.product_id), method: :post do |f| %>
 ```

+##### Form Elements: Body

+The original project uses the `simple_form` gem which can make form building quite a bit easier.
+Many of its features depend on inspecting the ActiveRecord object that the form is about, but our proxy object won't have all that data and structure.

 This has some side effects in the form.
 For one, the `body` attribute has
 become a text field rather than a textarea.

-We can tell the form that we want a textarea by specifying the option
+We can force a textarea by specifying the option
 `as: :text`:

 ```erb
 <%= f.input :body, as: :text, input_html: { placeholder: t('placeholder.ratings.body') } %>
 ```

+##### Form Elements: Stars

-Secondly, the stars used to default to `0`, but now they're blank.
-The whole
+Second, the stars used to default to `0`, but now it defaults to a blank option.
-list of numbers is still around, but it's preceded by a blank line.

 We can explicitly tell the form not to include the blank line:

 ```erb
 <%= f.input :stars, as: :select, collection: [0,1,2,3,4,5], include_blank: false %>
 ```

+#### Trying to Save

 Once the page renders, go ahead and fill out the form and create a new rating.
 That blows up because the `ProxyRating` doesn't have a save method.

-Give the `ProxyRating` a save method which delegates to `RatingRepository`:
+Give the `ProxyRating` a save method which delegates to `RatingRepository` to create a new record:

 ```ruby
 def save